GSA/digital-strategy/readme.md

 Agency List
 -----------

-The agency list contains a timestamp of when the file was last updated as well as a listing of common federal agencies.
+The agency list contains a timestamp of when the file was last updated and the schema version as well as a listing of common federal agencies.
 Each agency has three fields:

 * **name** - The Human-readable name of the agency (e.g., Federal Communications Commission)
 * **id** - The agencies abbreviation or id (e.g., fcc)